 Dr. Davison died on the 10th of February, 1891.
 He was buried at the Butler Cemetery, 30452 Brick Road, in Florence.
 Shortly after the death of Dr. Davison, his daughter Alberta died of tuberculosis on the 1st of August, (1891).
 She was just 20 years old.
 Alberta was buried near her father at the Butler Cemetery.
 After the death of her husband and her daughter, Mrs. Davison, moved to London and resided at 462 Dufferin Avenue.
 According to the 1895 London City Directory, Mrs. Davison was living with her daughter Dora and her son, Horace.
 Mrs. Davison died on the 27th of July, 1895 and she was buried near her husband and daughter Alberta.
 Horace Davison died on the 10th of March, 1935.
 He was single at the time of his death and he was also buried at the Butler Cemetery.

 *Dr. Davison’s brother, Dr. John Lorenzo Davison M.D. became a member of the faculty at Trinity Medical College in Toronto.
-He did not practice medicine in Kent County, but he is also buried near his brother, Dr. Myers Davison at the Butler Cemetery.
+He did not practice medicine in Chatham-Kent, but he is also buried near his brother, Dr. Myers Davison at the Butler Cemetery.